chrisguitarguy/WebappTutorial/readme.md

 should already be installed in your `ANTLIB` directory.
 1. A running instance of [Tomcat](http://tomcat.apache.org/) to which the webapp will be deployed.

+### Why?

+Because I'm not an IDE guy, I wanted to figure out how to use a set of appropriate tools to create java webapps using the CLI and my favorite text editor.